panderson54/panderson54.github.io/docs/_posts/2022-03-03-Nuclear-Posture.md

 Additionally Dr. Narang notes that a nuclear posture and what a nation or government says about how it will use its nuclear weapons (aka declaratory nuclear doctrine) can be different.
 For example, proclaiming to your coworkers that you are going to ride a bike to work is a declaratory doctrine.
 The fact that you neither own or know how to ride a bike would indicate that your operational doctrine is in fact going to be car based.

 The difference between these two is important and the effects of this gap are observable.
 North Korea's declaration that it will use its nuclear arsenal against targets in the US doesn't provide the same deterrent power as the same threat from Russia.
 The difference here is that Russia has a nuclear posture capable of making good on that threat, they have missiles capable of reaching the US, warheads that can survive the trip, and a reliable system for ordering the launch.
-On the other side there are questions about the reliability of North Korea ICBMs, their ability to make a small enough nuke and if their warhead would survive reentry into the earth atmosphere.
+On the other side there are questions about the reliability of North Korea ICBMs, their ability to make a small enough nuke, and if their warhead would survive reentry.
 In Dr. Narang's words:

 >"To put it bluntly, states care more about what an adversary can credibly do with its nuclear weapons than what it says about them."